arielf/weight-loss/README.md

 - Sleeping longer consistently appeared as *the* #1 factor in losing weight.
 - Lack of sleep did the opposite: too little sleep lead to weight gains.
 - Carbs made me gain weight.
-The worst are high-starch and sugary foods.
+The worst were high-starch and sugary foods.
-- Fatty and oily foods do the opposite: they made me lose weight.
+- Fatty and oily foods did the opposite: they made me lose weight.

 The 'stayhome' lifestlye, which fell mostly on weekends, is a red-herring, I simply slept longer when I didn't have to commute to work.